One pourakarmika, nine villages: Districts paint sorry picture

 He is forced to fight for his salary with local officials.
 “I take a bus from village to village, as the government does not provide compensation for transport cost, and work at three villages each day,” he said, adding that complaints pour in from other villages that he can’t manage to clean in a day.

-For several workers, including Mahendra, the prospect of getting fired always looms overhead, as most of them belong to scheduled caste communities.
-Workers told TNIE that officials ask them to go to Bengaluru or approach higher officials for their salaries.
+For several workers, including Mahendra, the prospect of getting fired always looms overhead.
+Most of them belong to scheduled caste communities.
+Workers told TNIE that panchayat development officers give them a cold-shouldered response.
+These local-level officials ask them to go to Bengaluru or approach higher officials for their salaries.
 Others also confessed that they were asked to join the bill collectors in getting the public to pay a cleanliness cess.
 In other instances, they said, they were asked to work for whatever sum they get, or are told to quit.
 “Over the past four years, we have received just `6,000 annually,” said Chandramma, a 60-year-old.
 This, while the minimum wage is set at Rs 18,870 a month, said Maruthi Manapade, president of Karnataka Grama Panchayat Naukarara Sangha.

 The state committee of the forum submitted a petition to Uma Mahadevan, principal secretary, Rural Development & Panchayati Raj Department, demanding that the number of sanitation workers be increased in consonance with the IPD Salappa committee report.